HistoricOperaHouses

-Welcome to Historic Opera Houses, a web site and organization dedicated to the dissemination of information relating to opera houses throughout the Heartland of America.
+Welcome to Historic Opera Houses, a web site dedicated to the dissemination of information relating to opera houses throughout the Heartland of America.
 From historic footnotes and anecdotes, to resources available for restoration, our objective is to become the clearinghouse for every aspect of the revitalization of these historic sites.

 "Opera houses were central to American life from the end of the Civil War through the 1920s.
 Most towns and cities, from small to large, had at least one opera house.
 This was the golden age of the opera house, and it is no coincidence that this period was also the golden age of popular entertainment, fraternities, coal mining, and railroads.
 All these aspects of American life converged in the opera house.
 Little, if any, opera was actually performed in these building.
 An opera house was a community entertainment and meeting hall."
-(William Faricy Condee, Coal and Culture, 2005)

 windows.jpg